lhcb/starterkit-lessons/second-analysis-steps/hlt-intro.md

 > listProperties(0x214a160f,".*Hlt2DiMuonJPsiPreScaler.*","AcceptFraction")
 ```

-> ## Compare HLT1 lines from Run1 and Run2 {.challenge}
+{% challenge "Compare HLT1 lines from Run1 and Run2" %}
-> Try to find out which HLT1 lines were available in Run 1 and which are now available in Run 2.
+Try to find out which HLT1 lines were available in Run 1 and which are now available in Run 2.

->
+What are the names of the topological trigger lines in Run 1 and Run 2?
-> What are the names of the topological trigger lines in Run 1 and Run 2?
+{% endchallenge %}

 ### Write your own HLT2 trigger line or adapt an existing one